MFR6340/theenglishextension.org/young-world-4/unit-3: yesterday and today.md

 <a href="https://www.bookdepository.com/Adam-Road-Elizabeth-Janet-Gray/9780140324648?ref=grid-view&qid=1665930041706&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1021354191" rel="nofollow">Buy on Orell Füssli</a>

-### Gold Rush Fever, the Story of the Klondike, by Barbara Greenwood
+### Gold Rush Fever, a Story of the Klondike, by Barbara Greenwood

 <img src="https://imgur.com/guWmras.png" width="25%" />